ewingjm/power-playwright/README.md

 # Power Playwright

 Power Playwright makes test automation for Power Apps easier by providing a [page object model](https://playwright.dev/dotnet/docs/pom) built on top of [Playwright](https://playwright.dev/dotnet/).
-It has been designed with the unique challenges of Power Apps test automation in mind:

-- Supports all environment regions
+- All regions supported
 - Resilient to platform updates
-- Extensible for custom pages and controls
+- Extensible for custom pages and controls **(coming soon)**

 ## Table of Contents